antonioscalaunina/pyANTI-FASc/Example1_Tohoku.md

 # EXAMPLE 1 Tohoku earthquake

-In this brief guide, we a practical example for running ANTI-FASc.
+In this brief guide, a practical example for running ANTI-FASc is shown.
-In this example we generate a set of scenarios based on location and magnitude of 2011, March the 11th, Tohoku earthquake with a magnitude Mw=9.1
+In this example, a set of slip distributions based on location and magnitude of 2011, March the 11th, Tohoku earthquake with a magnitude Mw=9.1, is generated.

 # 1 - Mesh